 One of the goals of this specification is to allow agents to talk about and manipulate knowledge, for instance to query for the definition of a concept or to define a new concept.
-A standard meta-ontology and knowledge model is necessary for this purpose, which describes the primitives used by a knowledge representation language, like concepts, attributes, relations, ...
+A standard meta-ontology and knowledge model is necessary for this purpose, which describes the primitives used by a knowledge representation language, like concepts, parameters, relations, etc.

-FIPA adopts for its specification the knowledge model of the OKBC version 2.0.4 document (chapter 2 of [3]), which is hereafter defined and referred with the reserved constant Fipa-meta-ontology.
-The adopted Knowledge Model supports an object-oriented representation of knowledge and provides a set of representational constructs commonly found in object-oriented knowledge representation systems.
+FIPA adopts for its specification the knowledge model of [OKBC], which is hereafter defined and referred with the reserved constant FIPA-Meta-Ontology.
+The adopted knowledge model supports an object-oriented representation of knowledge and provides a set of representational constructs commonly found in object-oriented knowledge representation systems.

 It must be noticed that the adoption of this meta-ontology does not prevent the usage of whatever knowledge representation language a designer wants to use.
-Instead, for a FIPA compliant agent, this is mandated and serves the purpose of the interlingua for knowledge that is being communicated, that is knowledge obtained from or provided to an Ontology Agent must be expressed in this Knowledge Model.
+Instead, for a FIPA-compliant agent, this is mandated and serves the purpose of the interlingua for knowledge that is being communicated, that is knowledge obtained from or provided to an OA must be expressed in this knowledge model.
 It is left to agents, then, the responsibility to translate knowledge from the actual knowledge representation language into and out of this interlingua, as needed.

-For an accurate understanding of this knowledge model, the reader should directly refer to [3].
-However, for quick reference and to simplify the reading of this document, the following box is an integral reproduction of the Chapter
+For an accurate understanding of this knowledge model, the reader should directly refer to [OKBC].
+However, for quick reference and to simplify the reading of this document, the following section is an integral reproduction of Chapter 2 of [OKBC].